HDR Candidate Selection

 Taking leave of studies stops stipend payments for a designated period and extends the period of stipend entitlement.
 Leave from studies requirements are described in the Candidature Management Procedure.

-Applications for transfer between masters and PhD programs must be endorsed by the Executive Dean of the Faculty and approved by RHDC.
+Applications for transfer between masters and PhD programs must be endorsed by the Dean of the School and approved by RHDC.